 University of Warwick Deadline

-- Friday 11 February 2022 - Applicants must have contacted Warwick's Research & Impact Services team (email@example.com) about their application by this date and should have confirmed support from their host department, a first draft of their Postdoctoral Fellowship application ready (the short sections on the application form and Case for Support), an outline of the activities they wish to be costed into the application, and details of their agreed mentor.
+Friday 10 February 2023 - Applicants must have contacted Warwick's Research & Impact Services team (firstname.lastname@example.org) about their application by this date and should have confirmed support from their host department, a first draft of their Postdoctoral Fellowship application ready (the short sections on the application form and Case for Support), an outline of the activities they wish to be costed into the application, and details of their agreed mentor.
 Applicants will then work with the research support contact to determine costings for the project.
+A copy of the email confirming support from the host department must be provided to the research support contact before they can progress the application.

 Equality & Diversity Data Form